 And zoomed.
-Why would they be constantly struggling with these washers is beyond me, but it is what it is.
+Why they would be continuously struggling with these washers is beyond me, but it is what it is.

-Anyway, my own take on the issue with the 2019 Stella SW is that this slipping washer does not interfere with the reel's operation, so I will not blacklist it and will continue with my plans to test and review it.
+Anyway, my own take on this issue with the 2019 Stella SW (SWC) is that this slipping washer does not interfere with the reel's operation, so I will not blacklist it and will continue with my plans to test and review it.
 Some might consider it a minor issue not worth writing about, but that's not for me to decide.
 If I come across a problem that I can definitively identify I will let you know and it's up to you to choose whether you want to proceed or wait for a fix.
-I have to say though that coming right after the issue with the Stella FJ (CLICK) I am a bit disappointed.
+I have to say though that this issue, coming right after the issue with the freshwater 2018 Stella FJ (CLICK), leaves me a bit disappointed.

-Now if you've been following me for a while you can stop reading here, because you have seen this movie many times and are probably familiar with events that often follow my finding of an issue with a reel.
-New readers on the other hand need to prepare for possible scenarios where you might be told by officials and "real fishermen" and "good Samaritans" on the internet that the issue does not exist, you might hear suggestions that the faulty reels I'm speaking of are all prototypes and I'm just too stupid to know, or you could even get told that I'm fabricating stuff on the orders of competing companies who bribe me with a combination of cash and prostitutes sent to my house because of my well established horniness!
-Whatever happens though, and whether the problem is ever acknowledged or not, I'm hopeful that it will be fixed and hope that when it's time for me to post the big review I would tell you that the issue is gone.
+Now if you've been following me for a while you can stop reading here, because you'd have seen this movie before and already are familiar with the events that often follow my finding of an issue with a reel.
+New readers though prepare yourselves for possible scenarios where you might be told by officials, "real fishermen", and "good Samaritans" on the internet that the issue does not exist.
+You might also hear suggestions that the faulty reels I'm showing you are all prototypes and I'm just too stupid to know.
+Or you could even get told that I'm fabricating stuff at the orders of competing brands who bribe me with a combination of cash and prostitutes sent to my house to feed my out-of-control horniness!
+See past examples of such idiocy HERE.
+Seriously though, whatever happens and whether the problem is ever acknowledged or not, I'm hopeful that it will be fixed and hope that when it's time for me to post the big review I will tell you that the issue is gone.

-If you want to support this site, please click here
+To support my work and this site, please click here

 March, 18th, 2019